-With a Back Injury Exercise Should Be Approached With Caution!
+With a Back Injury Exercise With Caution!

 In some cases when you have a back injury exercise can be beneficial to work through the pain of the injury.
-This is especially true if you have back spasms.

 Following these tips can help you to overcome your back injury.